JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Robin Hayes - JetBlue Airways Corp.

 No. Thanks, Helane.
-While I'll avoid the questions on the government shutdown if that's okay.
+Well I'll avoid the questions on the government shutdown, if that's okay.

 Helane Becker - Cowen & Co.
 LLC